cognitivemetaphors/SocialMediaBots/README.md

 # SocialMediaBots
-SocialMediaBots to create useful APIs with UiPath.
+A workshop on using UiPath and UiPath data service to create bots to help artists track their social media.